 It’s important to remember, however, that no matter how good a menu is, no one will order off it if they don’t like sitting in your restaurant.
 This is where atmosphere becomes integral to our success.
 Our red walls are covered with an amusing mixture of football memorabilia, food reviews, photos of salmon and of others who share my namesake.
 The familiar blue and white checks grace every table, and my staff knows that taking care of you is our number one priority.
 We strive to be unique and to distinguish ourselves from other restaurants by focusing on minute, yet significant, details.
 After all, success is in the details.

-I could not be more proud of the evolution that Duke’s Chowder House has gone through since we opened our doors in 1977.
+I could not be more proud of the evolution that Duke’s Seafood & Chowder has gone through since we opened our doors in 1977.
 The brand has grown into a recognizable and beloved staple of the Seattle food scene, and customers continue to appreciate our sustainable food choices.
-I can’t imagine doing anything else with my life, and I look forward to whatever the future brings for Duke’s Chowder House.
+I can’t imagine doing anything else with my life, and I look forward to whatever the future brings for Duke’s Seafood & Chowder.

-Book a reservation at one of our six locations today and create your own unique Duke’s experience!
+Book a reservation at one of our seven locations today and create your own unique Duke’s experience!